th2-net/th2-docs/content/versions/1-5-4/getting-started/install-th2/3-th2/dl-configs.md

 <notice note >

-Examples below use HostPath type of
+The examples below use HostPath type of
 [Persistent Volume (PV)](https://kubernetes.io/docs/concepts/storage/persistent-volumes/).
-Please read the documentation to choose an appropriate PV type for your environment.
+Read the documentation to choose an appropriate PV type for your environment.

 </notice >